anjathiart/100-days-of-code/r1-log.md

 ## R1D62 - 20201002
 Network project.
 Just working on styling right now.
 Using SASS and the bootstrap defaults that came with the project start files.
 Think I should go look at the bootstrap offerings and try change things up a bit.
 Getting tired of the same btn btn-primary button on all my projects.

+## R1D63 - 20201002
+Network project.
+Still working on UI/UX.
+Using a bit more of bootstrap utilities.
+But I find once you start with bootstrap the color scheme seems constraining.
+Also, couldn't find box-shadow utilities for it.
+So used this link for my cards: https://codemyui.com/awesome-box-shadow-effect-for-card-ui/.
+Need to still style the user profile section and then polish UI and add pagination, and write some tests to check the api scope is adhered to.